joel-oe-lacey/iterator-methods-stations/filter.md

 # .filter

 1. What does `.filter` do?
+  \n it operates similar to find, but returns all matches
 2. Is the original array modified?
+  \n no
 3. How many arguments does `.filter` take?
+  \n one a callback
 4. How many arguments does the _callback function_ take?

 5. Which arguments are required (for both the method and its callback)?
 6. Does the callback need a return value?
 If so, what needs to be returned?